-This paper has discussed the various considerations required when choosing protection for an LED system.
+This article has discussed the various considerations required when choosing protection for an LED system.
 Evaluating the environment is essential to successfully specifying a product, both in terms of end-use performance and suitability for production processes.
 Conformal coatings offer the best combination of ease of application and incorporation into the design, with an excellent level of protection in humid and salt mist environments.
 They also exhibit the lowest effect on colour temperature due to the low thickness applied.
 When conditions become more challenging, the switch to encapsulation resins is advised.
 In this case, the choice between chemistry types will be dictated by the end-use conditions and particular environmental influences.
 In addition, the thickness of resin applied should be considered to ensure sufficient protection is achieved whilst minimising the effect on colour temperature shift where possible.
-Combining the protection media discussed in this paper with the thermal management products discussed in Part 1, highlight the increasing importance of materials technology in this rapidly expanding market.
 By ensuring efficient heat dissipation and protection from external environments, the efficiency and lifetime of LED systems can be increased.
 LED systems can now also be used in a wider range of environments and by offering LED designers support through considered material development, Electrolube are continually providing support for this ever evolving industry.

-Jade Bridges - European Technical Support Specialist, Electrolube Ltd jade.bridges@electrolube.co.uk
+Jade Bridges - Global Technical Support Manager, Electrolube